rochelleterman/PS239T/01_Introduction/Introduction.md

 > programming documentation, StackExchange and other online fora, or D-Lab
 > workshops.

-Specifically, by the end of this 3 hours course, I want everyone here be able to:
+By the end of the course, students should be able to:

-* Understand basic programming terminologies, structures, and workflows
+* Understand basic programming terminologies, structures, and conventions
-* Get comfortable with the Berkeley Common Environment
-* Use shall/bash/terminal without fear
-* Know and use essential Unix commands
-* Write your own script that automates tasks
-* Run somebody else's script on your own data
-* Manage your own software and collaborate with others on GitHub
+* Navigate and operate effectively in a UNIX environment
-* Master basic Git workflow
+* Master basic Git and GitHub workflows
-* Install packages, modules, and other software from the command line
-* Read StackExchange, online documentation, or other instructions and know what the heck they're talking about
+* Write, execute, and debug R code for assignments involving statistical analysis
+* Write, execute, and debug Python code for assignments involving data collection and manipulation, as well as other computing tasks
+* Collect data through a variety of means, including webscraping and APIs.
+* Be familiar with the concepts and tools of a variety of computational social science / digital humanities applications
+* Be familiar with the basic guidelines around reproducible research, good scientific computing practices, and ethics/privacy/legal quandaries.
+* Learn independently and train themselves in a variety of computational applications and tasks through online documentation

 ### About Me and Disclaimers

 My name is Rochelle Terman and I'm a Ph.D.
 Candidate in Political Science.

-* A year ago, I didn't know how to program.
+* A few years ago, I didn't know how to program.
 Now I program almost every day.
-* I program mostly in Python, R, and PHP.
-I'm interested in text analysis, webscraping, and visualization.
+* I program mostly in Python and R. I have a special interest in text analysis and webscraping.
-* I also do a lot of web development, especially in Drupal + Wordpress.
+* I also do a lot of web development, especially in Drupal and Wordpress.
 * My dissertation is on human rights.
 * I won't be able to answer all your questions.
 * No one will.